 On my final cast, I let my fly sink extra long, and stripped a couple times.
 I looked behind me, and said, “Alright Dad.
 It’s probably time to head out.”
 I started stripping back the line, but something felt different.
 There was now a weight on the end of my line.
 I snapped my rod tip up, and immediately felt the head shakes of the big fish.

-Eventually, I lost patience and handed the rod off to my dad.
-I told him to walk as far backward as he could, and I would net the fish.
+Eventually, I lost patience and began horsing the fish in.
 Inch by inch, the salmon drifted closer, until I was finally able to scoop its sliver body into the net.

 My mouth dropped.
-Finally, all the hard work today payed off.
+Finally, all the hard work that day payed off.
 I glanced at its gorgeous chrome body, brown face, and black dots.
 It was a hen, obvious because of the unhooked jaw and silver color.
 This was my first salmon in two years, and it blew my previous personal best out of the park.
-I couldn’t believe that this was just an average fish for the area, as it makes most landlocks in Maine look like frye.
+I couldn’t believe that this was just an average fish for the area, as it makes most landlocks in Maine look like fry.

 After a quick photo session, the fish was back on its way to create the next generation of salmon.
 In retrospect, I feel a little bad about one of the pictures I took in particular.
 Many members of the fly-fishing community say that hero shots are bad for the fish, and that we should try to avoid them while taking pictures.
 I would completely agree because in order to take the picture, you may need to have the fish out of the water for an extended period of time, and many parts of the fish are unsupported.
 If you don’t know what a hero shot is, it is a picture of a fish in which the angler holds the fish out of the water and towards the camera.
 When in the water, fish barely feel the affects of gravity because they are in an almost weightless environment.
 As soon as you remove the fish from the water, it begins to have weight, which can be very damaging to its internal organs.
 I don’t mind doing this with most fish, like stocked trout or bass.
 When it comes to native or rare wild fish, however, I think it is irresponsible and should be discouraged.
 I can’t change what I did now, but in the future, I’m sure I’ll think twice before doing this.